CDrummond/music-similarity/linux/INSTALL.md

     `pip install -r requirements.txt`

-- For Intel/AMD Linux installs ffmpeg libraries are required as the Musly library links to these.
+- For Intel/AMD Linux installs ffmpeg libraries are required as the Bliss analyser and Musly library link to these.
 The Musly build for Raspberry Pi systems is designed for serving the similarity HTTP API only, and not analysis, hence is not linked to ffmpeg and therefore these libraries are not required.
 For ffmpeg you can either: